Deadman-DAO/Web3HackerNetwork/doc/ocean/using-the-seed-grants-portal.md

 ## Overview

 Before Grant Round 16, OceanDao grant proposals were posted to the Ocean Protocol Discourse forum.
 OceanDao has now developed a portal that is more supportive of long-term management for projects and grants.
 Wallet-based authorization keeps your projects and grants secure, and projects are now managed independently of grant proposals.
-If you will be working with Ocean Protocal for the long haul, this will make your returning visits much easier.
+If you will be working with Ocean Protocol for the long haul, this will make your returning visits much easier.

 This guide will walk you through creating a project and grant proposal.